 When are brussels sprouts in season?

-Look for sprouts that are bright green and the leaves aren't wilted.
+Look for sprouts that are bright green, with tight heads, and the leaves aren't wilted.
 If they are still attached to the stem, they will last longer.

-Store loose brussels sprouts in an open container in the crisper drawer and they will last 2-3 weeks.
-However their flavor gets stronger the longer they are stored, so experts suggest eating them in about 4 or 5 days.
+Store loose brussels sprouts in an open container in the crisper drawer and they will usually last 2-3 weeks.
+However their flavor gets more bitter and less sweet the longer they are stored, so it's best to eat them within 3 to 5 days.

 Sometimes during the Thanksgiving and Winter holiday season, you can find sprouts attached to the stalk.
 They can be stored in a glass of water in the fridge, if you have a space tall enough to accommodate that setup.
 If not, store the entire stalk in a plastic bag if possible.